EloyEspinosa/Weather.NET/docs/docs/models/onecall.md

 - *NationalAlerts* (object[]?): A list of national alerts from major national weather warning systems for the previous 5 days, the alerts can be either in english or in a local language.
 Can be null if [excluded](https://eloyespinosa.github.io/Weather.NET/docs/enums/exclude) or not available.
     - *Sender* (string): The name of the sender of the alert.
     - *Event* (string): The event of the alert.
-    - *Start* (long): The date and time of the start of the alert in unix seconds, UTC.
+    - *StartUnix* (long): The date and time of the start of the alert in unix seconds, UTC.
+    - *Start* (DateTime): The date and time of the start of the alert, UTC.
-    - *End* (long): The date and time of the end of the alert in unix seconds, UTC.
+    - *EndUnix* (long): The date and time of the end of the alert in unix seconds, UTC.
+    - *End* (DateTime): The date and time of the end of the alert, UTC.
     - *Description* (string): The alert.
     - *Tags* (string[]): Tags of the alert.